As China Moves To Other Energy Sources, Its Coal Region Struggles To Adapt

 In Shanxi, the provincial government has set up a development fund to aid the transition away from coal — by encouraging a tourist industry, for example.
 Tourism seems a more natural fit in the parts of the province that have ancient Buddhist grottoes, hanging temples and other sites.

-The small coal mining town of Gujao, on the other hand, has little to recommend it to visitors.
+The small coal mining town of Gujiao, on the other hand, has little to recommend it to visitors.
 Set in an industrial valley, train tracks wind across Gujao, transporting coal.
 Smokestacks rise up from mines and steel production facilities where work has slowed significantly, but not completely stopped.

 In this unpromising landscape, one former coal boss decided to build a resort hotel.
 The Red Bean Mansion is a complex of red wooden villas, marked off by brightly painted traditional gates and hung with red Chinese lanterns.
 There are interconnecting courtyards, an orchard of pear trees, ponds with flowing fountains and some notable entertainment features: a pirate ship ride for kids and a ski slope, which the owner is working to lengthen.